tsinfj/tsinfj.github.io/_pages/about.md

 news: false  # includes a list of news items
 latest_posts: true  # includes a list of the newest posts
 selected_papers: true # includes a list of papers marked as "selected={true}"
 social: true  # includes social icons at the bottom of the page
 ---

-Hi, I'm Bo Wu, a finance student at Beijing International Studies University, advised by [Prof. Jia Zhai](https://www.researchgate.net/profile/Jia-Zhai-4).
-I have a strong academic background in **mathematics** and finance, with experience in market research and auditing from internships at CITIC Securities and Grant Thornton.
-I've also conducted research using tools like Stata, R, and Python, focusing on economic impacts and policy evaluations.
-Passionate about quantitative finance, I am preparing for graduate studies to further explore this field.
+Hi, I'm Bo Wu (武博), and I earned a Bachelor of Finance degree from Beijing International Studies University, advised by [Prof. Jia Zhai](https://www.researchgate.net/profile/Jia-Zhai-4).
+I ranked 5th out of 51 in my cohort, excelling in courses such as **Real Analysis and Financial Econometrics**.
+My internships at CITIC Securities and Grant Thornton provided hands-on experience in market research and auditing.

+Through projects in quantitative analysis and **mathematical modeling**, I have refined my analytical and research skills, and my studies using tools like Stata, R, and Python have deepened my understanding of economic impacts and policy evaluations.
+Passionate about quantitative finance, I am now preparing for graduate studies to further advance my expertise in this dynamic field.

 <!-- Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.